This article has been updated as at 23 June 2020.

 Mortgage customers – payment holidays

-In respect of repossessions the guidance states that firms should not commence or continue repossession proceedings against customers at this time irrespective of the stage that repossession proceedings have reached.
+In respect of repossessions the guidance states that (absent exceptional circumstances) firms should not commence or continue repossession proceedings against customers before 31 October 2020 irrespective of the stage that the repossession proceedings have reached and the guidance does not provide any exemptions to this stark requirement.
 Again, customers should be kept fully informed of the consequences of suspension of repossession proceedings.
 Finally, the FCA guidance warns firms that it will not hesitate to take appropriate action where necessary.

 Delay of non-critical regulatory change and interaction